leudz/shipyard/guide/master/src/learn-by-example/friends.md

 [`World`](https://docs.rs/shipyard/latest/shipyard/struct.World.html) is shipyard's main type.\
 It's where everything is stored, from components to entities to systems.

-In this guide I'll be explicit about `shipyard` imports but you could `use shipyard::*;` if you wanted.
+In this guide, I'll be explicit about `shipyard` imports but you could `use shipyard::*;` if you prefer.

 ```rust,noplaypen
 use macroquad::rand::gen_range;